FEUP-ESOF-2020-21/open-cx-t2g1-2b-2b/docs/README.md

 ![Domain Model Diagram](./img/domain-model.png)

-The concepts regarding our domain model are quite simple.
-We have a map which will render on a certain latitude and longitude.
-On the map we can have many markers.
-Each of this markers represent one conference.
+The concepts regarding our application are quite simple.
+Our app consist about conferences spread around the world and the users have filter tools at their disposal to find the more relevant conferences to them.
+Each one of this conference is represented on the world map by a marker.

-Markers that appear on map can be filtered (just one at a time).
-After the filter, some markers are not displayed.
+After the user opened the map, the world map will render on a certain latitude and longitude and have some markers, where each one represents one conference.
+Also, the user can just look for specific conferences.
+In this case, he will apply filters to the world map, but just one filter can be applied for the whole map at a time.
+The user can see the map without filters, seeing all the available conferences, or instead he can see conferences that only appear between a time interval, are saved or are from a predetermined type.

 ---